Robert Pittman (media executive)

 Robert Warren Pittman (born December 28, 1953) is an American businessman.
-Pittman was the CEO of MTV Networks and the cofounder and programmer who led the team that created MTV, and is the cofounder of iHeartMedia and Casa Dragones Tequila.
+Pittman was the CEO of MTV Networks and the cofounder and programmer who led the team that created MTV, and is the CEO of iHeartMedia and the cofounder of Casa Dragones Tequila.
 Pittman joined iHeartMedia's predecessor company Clear Channel in November 2010 as an investor and the company's Chairman of Media and Entertainment Platforms, was named CEO in 2011 and chairman in 2013.
 Pittman led Clear Channel's transformation into iHeartMedia, Inc. in September 2014 to reflect its new multiplatform business and expanded mission.
 Pittman has also been the former chairman and CEO of Clear Channel Outdoor, CEO of AOL Networks, Six Flags Theme Parks, Quantum Media, Century 21 Real Estate and Time Warner Enterprises, and COO of America Online, Inc. and AOL Time Warner.

 Pittman has also been a radio and TV programmer, marketer, investor and media entrepreneur who has had multiple careers in a number of consumer-focused industries.
-According to Sean Parker, Pittman is the only media mogul who is "genuinely an entrepreneur".
 In giving him its first 'Media Visionary" award, advertising publication Adweek referred to him as a "jack of all media" and former MTV executive Tom Freston referred to him as "the wonder boy of branding".

 Biography

 Early life

-The son of a Methodist minister, Pittman was born in Jackson, Mississippi, but raised in Hattiesburg and Brookhaven, where he attended Brookhaven High School and became a radio announcer at the age of 15 to earn money for flying lessons.
+The son of a Methodist minister, Pittman was born in Jackson, Mississippi, but raised in Hattiesburg and Brookhaven, where he attended Brookhaven High School and became a radio announcer at age 15 to earn money for flying lessons.
 He was an announcer in a number of cities and then successfully programmed radio stations in Pittsburgh, Chicago (WMAQ AM 670 and WKQX FM) and finally at the NBC flagship station, WNBC (AM), in New York when he was 23.
 He also produced and co-hosted a music video and news show in 1978 that ran on NBC's O&O Television stations.
-He did learn to fly and has been a pilot for almost 50 years: He now has over 6,000 flight hours; currently holds an Airline Transport Pilot's license for airplanes; and is rated for helicopters and three types of jets.
+He learned to fly and has been a pilot for almost 50 years: He now has over 6,000 flight hours, currently holds an Airline Transport Pilot's license for airplanes, and is rated for helicopters and three types of jets.